telefonicaid/iotagent-node-lib/doc/api.md

     must be provided, additional `metadata` is optional.
 -   **trust**: trust token to use for secured access to the Context Broker for this type of devices (optional; only needed for secured scenarios).
 Trust tokens may be called `access_tokens` by some Oauth2 providers.
--   **cbHost**: Context Broker host url.
+-   **cbHost**: Context Broker host URL.
 This option can be used to override the global CB configuration for specific types of devices.

 ### Service Group Model